matthewleach/enki-web/web/formatting-text-elements/small.md

 <!--[View CodePen](https://codepen.io/enkidevs/pen/NBdxNX)-->

 By default, the font-size is generally set to .8em smaller than the existing text, which is also often 1 font size smaller.
-In this example the Test text will display at the same size:
+In this example the "Test" text will display at the same size:

 ```
 <h1><small>Test</small></h1>